 Various sites are found within and around the park.
 There are ski resorts, a central uninhabited zone made up of valleys, and 28 villages within the park’s periphery.

 While in Mercantour, be sure to check out the Vallée des Merveilles which has around 3,000-year-old rock carvings of people and animals.

 Recognized as a national park in 1989, Guadeloupe boasts of biodiverse surroundings that seem to surprise at every turn.

 It is located in the Caribbean, a French territory, and definitely worth a visit if you have the chance.

 The tropical rainforest shelters a great variety of wildlife.
 A number of stunning waterfalls are also found in even the strangest parts of Guadeloupe.

-Take for example the Carbet Falls in the slopes of La Soufriere volcano.
+Take for example the Carbet Falls on the slopes of La Soufriere volcano.
 This is a series of majestic waterfalls with dreamlike tropical foliage on either side.